 Dr. Matt Hill Artistic Director

 Dr. Matt Hill founded Sing Omaha Inc. in January, 2007.
-This 501c3 non-profit organization serves as Nebraska’s Premier K-12/adult choral arts organization, and is comprised of nine choirs, which serve more than 200 singers in Douglas and Sarpy County each year.
-He currently serves the organization as Artistic Director; conducting two choirs, planning the five-to-seven concert season, and managing artistic staff.
+This 501c3 non-profit organization serves as Nebraska’s Premier K-12/adult choral arts organization, and is comprised of ten choirs, which serve more than 250 singers in Douglas and Sarpy County each year.
+He currently serves the organization as Artistic Director; conducting two choirs, planning the seven-concert season, and managing artistic staff.
 As Executive Director, Matt coordinates with the Board of Directors on long-range projects, and manages the day-to-day administrative needs of the organization.

-At Sing Omaha Studios, Matt teaches private voice and piano lessons, co-directs the 6-10th grade Summer Show Choir Camps, and serve as the curriculum director for the studio’s voice and piano faculty.
+At Sing Omaha Studios, Matt teaches private voice lessons, co-directs the 6-10th grade Summer Show Choir Camps, and serve as the curriculum director for the studio’s voice, guitar, and piano faculty.
 Matt works in partnership with the studio’s Business Manager to facilitate day-to-day management of the studio, and to bridge the studio and choir operations.

 In addition to his work with Sing Omaha, Matt has served in music ministry steadily since 2003, and has performed as a conductor, chorister, and featured soloist with numerous local and regional ensembles.